jbinko/ADAW/README.md

 - ```securityOwnerAADLogin``` - required - Specifies the login ID (Login Name) of a user in the Azure Active Directory tenant.
-Resources which support Azure Active Directory for Authentication (like Azure SQL Database) will use such specified account and assign this account in Administrator role to the account.
+Resources which support Azure Active Directory for Authentication (like Azure SQL Database) will use such specified account and assign this account into Administrator role.
-This account is ultimate owner of the solution with highest permissions.
+This account is ultimate owner of the solution with the highest permissions.

 - ```securityOwnerAADId``` - required - Specifies the login ID (Object ID) of a user in the Azure Active Directory tenant.
 This is ID of the user which must correspond to the parameter ```securityOwnerAADLogin```.
-Resources which support Azure Active Directory for Authentication (like Azure Key Vault) will use such specified ID and assign this account in Administrator role to the account.
+Resources which support Azure Active Directory for Authentication (like Azure Key Vault) will use such specified ID and assign this account into Administrator role.
-This account is ultimate owner of the solution with highest permissions.
+This account is ultimate owner of the solution with the highest permissions.

-- ```securityAlertEmail``` - required - Specifies the email address where security findings will be sent for further analysis.
+- ```securityAlertEmail``` - required - Specifies the customer's email address where any security findings will be sent for further review.
 This is mainly for any potential and suspicious security issues which should be further investigated.
 Based on Azure Alert Policies and Azure Vulnerability Assessments on Azure SQL Database.